 VET delivery in Australia is largely funded by the Australian, state and territory governments.
 However, companies and individuals also contribute to the cost of training.
-Companies can contribute by purchasing training for their employees, while students contribute through the payment of course and administrative fees.
+Companies contribute by purchasing training for their employees, while students contribute through the payment of course and administrative fees.

-About 4600 registered training organisations deliver VET in Australia through TAFE institutes, universities, secondary schools, private training providers, enterprises, industry organisations community-based providers and other government organisations.
+About 4600 registered training organisations deliver VET in Australia through TAFE institutes, universities, secondary schools, private training providers, enterprises, industry organisations, community-based providers and other government organisations.